dotlang/language/Enhancements.md

 \* - Are we going to support reflection?

+\* - How runtime should handle immutable types (e.g. int)?
+Can we treat them just like primitive non-class, and copy their value upon any method call? without allocating heap space.

 Y - What is suffix for double literals? f or d? by default compiler tries to convert literal to shortest length.
 `auto x = 12` if we want x to be long we should suffix it with `l`.